 Let's break that down.

 First, when moving from a co-located office to a distributed culture, communication becomes significantly harder.
 The first challenge is training the team to understand that, when decisions are made, they need to be communicated.
-Sounds like a no-brainer, but it's easy to forget!
-Often times important decisions are made in hallway conversations, informal local team meetings, or by individuals.
+This may sound obvious, but it's easy to forget!
+Oftentimes important decisions are made in hallway conversations, informal local team meetings, or by individuals.
 Plus, it can be easy to dismiss small decisions as unimportant.

 Communicate even minute details until both offices find a healthy groove.

 When decisions are made, everyone in each office needs to understand the decision and ideally why it was made.
 Don't use email.
 It's too easy to lose important information.
-Use a content management system like a wiki where team members can easily browse for updates across the team (and get notified of updates via email or their group chat tool).
+Use a content management system like a wiki where team members can easily browse for updates across the team (and get notified of updates via email or Slack group chat tool).
+You can also use Slack to create channels for individuals and teams to communicate and see updates.
 Delays caused by team members working on outdated information, hitting a roadblock, and then asking a question costs the team significantly more time than proactively sharing information.

 Second, consistent development environments across the team make it easier to work together and track down issues.
 Spend the time creating a simple "Getting Started" guide and tame first-day friction by automating the setup as much as possible.

 Third, when working between offices, clear standards around the definition of "complete" makes it easier to manage expectations and build rapport across teams.
 A firm definition of complete eliminates ambiguity in the work.
 For instance, when shipping a release that involves multiple teams, make it clear what it means to be complete: code written, pull request created, code reviewed, tested, and merged into the appropriate branch.